imrafaelmerino/JIO/README.md

   although it's important to note that we are not interested in the pair result, as both of these operations return `void`.

-- **debugEach**: Debugging is an essential part of software development, and contextual logging is a powerful tool for diagnosing issues.
-JIO simplifies debugging with its `debug` and `debugEach` methods, which allows you to log information at various points in your code effortlessly.
+- **debugEach**: Debugging is an essential part of software development and also, in real world applications, messages come from different users and requests.
+When a problem occurs, it can be difficult to determine which log events are related to the issue, especially under load.
+JIO simplifies debugging and contextual logging with its `debug` and `debugEach` methods.

 - **JFR (Java Flight Recorder)**: JIO leverages JFR for logging purposes.
 This choice offers several advantages.
 First, it's Java-native, which means it seamlessly integrates with the Java ecosystem, ensuring compatibility and